portworx/px-docs/secrets/portworx-with-ibm-kp.md

 }
 ```

+Once the `/etc/pwx/config.json` is updated, restart PX for the changes to take effect.

 ##### Step 2c: Edit the Portworx Daemonset

 Edit the Portworx daemonset `secret_type` field to `ibm-kp`, so that all the new Portworx nodes will also start using IBM Key Protect.
 There is no need to change the *config.json* for the new nodes if the daemonset is edited